FLwolfy/Flappy-Bird-Plus/README.md

 # Flappy Bird Plus

-Welcome to Flappy Bird Plus, an advanced version of the classic Flappy Bird Game developed for CS 201 BK PROJ.
+Welcome to Flappy Bird Plus, an advanced version of the classic Flappy Bird Game developed using Java.

 ## Preview
 Here is the preview GIF: